Argument from CAUSE TO EFFECT

-Cause to effect argumentation is based on the existence of a cause-effect relation.
+Argumentation from cause to effect assumes the existence of a causal law (a cause-effect relationship).
 The actual occurrence of the cause is materialized by the necessary occurrence of the effect.
+Argument:

 There is a state of affairs c.
 This state of affairs c falls into the category of facts C.